Public Interest Disclosures

 What happens next?

 Once it is determined that the complaint is a Public Interest Disclosure within the meaning of the Act, Council will assess the matter and, in accordance with the legislation, refer it to the appropriate integrity agency.
-The person making the disclosure will be kept informed of action taken in relation to his or her disclosure, and the time frames that apply.
+The person making the disclosure will be kept informed of action taken in relation to their disclosure, and the time frames that apply.

 Alternatives to making a Public Interest Disclosure